 For sworn law enforcement officers, the County shall handle worker's compensation claims pursuant to Idaho Code, Title 72, Chapter 11.

 650.16 MILITARY RESERVE DUTY (NON USERRA)

-PTO time is not earned during an unpaid leave of absence, with the exception of a Military Reserve Training Leave of Absence and any other provision regarding PTO accrual for military service which is also covered by Federal or Idaho State law.
+PTO time is not earned during an unpaid leave of absence, with the exception of a Military military service which is also covered by Federal or Idaho State law.